Taali1/Pracuj.pl-scraper/README.md

 ## Description
 It's project for scraping data from pracuj.pl with filters and chousen optinos.
-It's product is CSV file separated by semicolons, saved in choosen destination (default is root of the core.py file) Result data is in UTF-8
+It's product is CSV file separated by semicolons, saved in choosen destination (default is root of the core.py file) Result data is in UTF-8 character encoding system

 ### Filters:
 - range of pages